How to Book Official Last Supper Tickets & Visitor Guide

 Leonardo da Vinci’s The Last Supper is one of Milan’s hardest tickets, so a little planning goes a long way.
-This guide explains how to make a reservation and—when official Last Supper tickets are sold out—how to choose top‑reviewed Last Supper tours, so the visit can be planned without stress.
+We have compiled all the information you might need for a stress-free Last Supper visit below.

 Accessibility to visit Leonardo's famous Last Supper is limited.
 Only 40 people are admitted every 15 minutes.
 Standard tickets are priced at €15 per person, while a reduced €2 category applies in specific cases, and children under 18 enter free—yet every visitor, including children and infants, must hold a reservation.